wergat/FLOO/README.md

  -  Change UI scale and position

 ## Keep this in mind
- - Enable grid ingame, the map bounding box should align with it.
+ - Enable grid ingame, the map bounding box (black box) should align with it.
+ - The overlay tracks your mouse movements and simulates how the ingame map should behave.
+It's not perfect and can desync.
- - When the map and the overlay are not synced, zoom out fully and drag the map from the top left to the bottom right
+ - When the map and the overlay are not synced, zoom out fully and drag the map until one corner of the bounding box aligns.
  - Don't zoom in/out and drag the map around at the same time, ingame map behaves erraticly and i have yet to simulate that properly.
  - After clicking on the overlay, click once on the ingame map before dragging the ingame map around again to prevent sudden map movements.